yahoojp-marketing/ads-display-api-documents/bestpractice/en/display_ads_campaign.md

 For campaigns by goal, auto bidding can be set with bidding strategy "tCPA".
 Follow the introduction below for using "tCPA" on campaign or on ad group.

-About the availability of tCPA is described on [入札戦略について (Bidding Strategy)](https://ads-help.yahoo.co.jp/yahooads/display/articledetail?lan=ja&aid=51518) (Japanese context only).
+About the availability of tCPA is described on [About bid strategy](https://ads-help.yahoo-net.jp/s/article/H000044352?language=en_US) .
 When the campaign can use tCPA, it responds "ENABLE" on `conversionOptimizerEligibilityFlg` field of `CampaignServiceManualCampaignConversionOptimizer` object.

 Following is a sample response and request of each step.